 Four students of Texas A&M University-Commerce presented their research at the annual American Society for Horticultural Science – Southern Region meeting in Louisville, Kentucky.
-This meeting lasted from January 31 through February 2.
+The meeting was held from January 31 through February 2.

-The research of the students, two graduates and two undergraduates, was the culmination up to a year of work on crepe myrtle bark scale, the interaction between crepe myrtles and bees in the landscape, and a technique for monitoring bees and other pollinators.
+The student research–two graduates and two undergraduates–was the culmination up to a year of work on crepe myrtle bark scale, the interaction between crepe myrtles and bees in the landscape, and a technique for monitoring bees and other pollinators.

-The graduate students were Michael Bledsoe and Canaan Sutton.
-Taryn Bazhaw and Martin “Tino” Mendietta were the two undergraduate students.
+The graduate students included Michael Bledsoe and Canaan Sutton.
+The two undergraduate students were Taryn Bazhaw and Martin “Tino” Mendietta.